qkeddy/work-day-scheduler/README.md

 ## Sample Usage

-The following GIF showcases a question being asked and selection of multiple choice answers.
+The following image is a static image of the scheduler.

 ![alt text](./assets/images/work-day-scheduler-sample.png)